-This course builds on prerequisite graduate level knowledge in pathophysiology, this course is a clinical practice Doctoral Level course designed to expand scientific knowledge concerning safe and effective primary patient care.
-The goal of this course is to provide the learner with an advanced understanding of the human anatomy and theoretical understanding disordered physiologic mechanisms and scientific bases of illness prevention, health promotion and wellness.
-Emphasis will be on use of clinical knowledge of illness and disease management to provide evidenced-based care to populations.
+Built on prerequisite graduate level knowledge in pathophysiology, this Doctoral Level course is designed to expand scientific knowledge concerning safe, evidenced-based care to individual patients and populations.
+The goal of this course is to provide the learner with an advanced understanding of human anatomy and theoretical understanding of disordered physiologic mechanisms and scientific bases of illness prevention, health promotion and wellness.
+Emphasis will be on integrating existing knowledge of chronic illness and disease management with advanced clinical scholarship skills as the basis for the highest level of evidenced-based nursing practice.